mdYeasin-cmd/way-of-master-in-mongoose/README.md

 - $lookup
     - By uisng lookup operator we can join two collection
 - $text
-    - text operator use for make text indexing
+    - text operator use for denote text index
 - $search
     - By using search operator we can search our text index property value
 - Embedding vs Referencing